halfmoonui/halfmoon/CONTRIBUTING.md

 The best way to ask is through email: [hey.halfmoon@gmail.com](mailto:hey.halfmoon@gmail.com).
 I am always open to proper discussions about the framework, especially when it comes to contributions and pull requests.

+## Documentation website

+The repository for the documentation website is not public.
+Therefore, if you want to raise an issue regarding that, please send me an email: [hey.halfmoon@gmail.com](mailto:hey.halfmoon@gmail.com).

 ## License

 Any contribution you make will fall under the license being used by the framework: [MIT license](https://www.gethalfmoon.com/license/).